Moduli of surfaces in $\mathbb{P}^3$: The moduli space

-This contrasts the picture for plane curves, otherwise known as $(d,3)$ $\PP^2$ \he stable pairs: in \cite[Theorem 3.12]{hacking}, it is shown that $D_V$, the induced divisor on the canonical cover, is always Cartier.
+This contrasts the picture for plane curves, $(d,3)$ $\PP^2$ \he stable pairs: in \cite[Theorem 3.12]{hacking}, it is shown that $D_V$, the induced divisor on the canonical cover, is always Cartier.
 In order to avoid obstructions coming from the divisor $D$, we consider higher index covers.
 By considering the canonical covering of slightly higher index, we can show that studying deformations of the pair $(X,D)$ amounts to studying deformations of $X$ because the presence of the divisor $D$ does not add any further obstructions.
 In fact, this can be done by taking the canonical covering $V$ corresponding to $N'K_X$, where $N'$ is the index of the $\mathbb{Q}$-divisor $\frac{1}{q}K_X$: the relationship $pK_X + qD \sim 0$ implies that $D_V$ is Cartier on $V$.
-We will call such a cover a $4$-canonical cover and such a deformation a $q$-$\mathbb{Q}$-Gorenstein deformation.
+We will call such a cover a $q$-canonical cover and such a deformation a $q$-$\mathbb{Q}$-Gorenstein deformation.
 By the same proof as in \cite[2.4]{hackinggentype}, these deformations are exactly the ones such that both $K_{\mathcal{X}}$ and $\mathcal{D}$ commute with base change.

 \begin{theorem} Let $(\mathcal{X}, \mathcal{D})/A$ be a $\mathbb{Q}$-Gorenstein family \he stable pairs.
 Let $A' \to A$ be an infinitesimal extension and $\mathcal{X}' \to A'$ a $q$-$\mathbb{Q}$-Gorenstein deformation of $\mathcal{X}/A$.
 Then, there exists a $\mathbb{Q}$-Gorenstein deformation $(\mathcal{X}',\mathcal{D}')/A'$ of $(\mathcal{X}, \mathcal{D})/A$. \end{theorem}